 The technical committee roster for RP-30 is linked below:

 We find no face-to-face meetings of this committee on its public calendar but typically all IES committees meet during the annual conference; the next one August 8-10, 2019 in Louisville, Kentucky.
-Ahead of that we will coordinate our collaborations with the IEEE Education & Healthcare Facilities Committee which meets twice online every other Tuesday; the next meeting(s) on February 26th.
+Ahead of that we will coordinate our collaborations with the IEEE Education & Healthcare Facilities Committee.
 In any case, we keep our doors open every day at 11 AM for informal discussion on this or any other standard.
 (Use the login credentials at the top right of our homepage).